-There are EIGHT small programming assignments and TWO larger programming labs for NWEN 241.
+There are FIVE assignments and TWO lab projects for NWEN 241.
+The assignments include short questions and small programming tasks.
+The lab projects are larger programming tasks.
 All the programming tasks will be performed in a UNIX environment.
 All the assignments must be submitted through the online submission system.
-Each assignment is worth 2.5% of the final grade.
-Each lab is worth 10% of the final grade.

-- Assignments 1 ~ 4 and Lab 1 are for C programming, serving objectives 1 ~ 7, 9 and 10. - Assignments 5 ~ 8 and Lab 2 are for Python programming, serving objectives 8 ~ 10.
+- C assignments and lab project are for C programming, serving objectives 1 ~ 4, 6 and 7. - Python assignments and lab project are for Python programming, serving objectives 5 ~ 7.